 In connection with the merger of Aladdin with a wholly-owned subsidiary of the Company in February 1994 (the "Aladdin Merger"), the Company agreed to nominate up to two persons designated by the former stockholders of Aladdin for election or re-election, as the case may be, to the Board of Directors of the Company and to use its best efforts to cause such nominees to be elected to the Board of Directors.
 Beginning in 1999, Messrs.
 Jeffrey S. Lorberbaum and Sylvester H. Sharpe were such designees.
 Effective May 17, 2006, Mr. Sharpe retired from the Board of Directors.
 At this time, the Aladdin stockholders have decided not to designate anyone to fill the vacancy created by Mr. Sharpe's retirement.
-At such time as the former stockholders of Aladdin have disposed of 50% or more of the Common Stock issued to them in the Aladdin Merger, the Company will be required to nominate only one such person to the Board of Directors, and at such time as the former stockholders of Aladdin have disposed of 75% or more of the Common Stock issued to them in the Aladdin have disposed of Directors.
+At such time as the former stockholders of Aladdin have disposed of 50% or more of the Common Stock issued to them in the Aladdin Merger, the Company will be required to nominate only one such person to the Board of Directors, and at such time as the former stockholders of Aladdin have disposed of 75% or more of the Common Stock issued to them in the Aladdin Merger, the Company will no longer be required to nominate any of such persons to the Board of Directors.